This case concerns the rights of complainants in sexual assault trials.

 This case involves a constitutional challenge to the legal framework governing what happens when an accused person has a sexual assault complainant’s private records in their possession.
 Under that framework, the accused person cannot surprise the complainant with these records during their trial.
 Instead, the accused person must ask the judge to hold a hearing and decide whether or not to allow the records to be used in court.
 The judge will consider different factors in making the decision, including factors supporting the equality rights of complainants.
 Complainants have the right to participate in these hearings.
 They also have the right to have access to independent counsel to help them participate.

-The Supreme Court will hear arguments in this case on October 5 and 6, 2021.
+The Supreme Court heard arguments in this case on October 5 and 6, 2021.

 LEAF is grateful to Kelley Bryan (PBP Lawyers) and Karen Steward, counsel for LEAF in this case.